PartyM/partym.org/content/issues/taxes.md

 ### Synopsis

-Our tax place completely overhauls the U.S tax code (2017) which has become too complicated [1].
+Our tax policy completely overhauls the U.S tax code (2017) which has become too complicated [1].
 A complicated code hurts both

 1. the citizens by creating undue burden/confusion and
 1. the government by not allowing for proper budgeting or forecasting and requiring a large IRS